pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 * Why: A receiver parameter is not a formal parameter, even though it looks like one: it doesn't declare a variable, and doesn't affect the arity of the method or constructor.
 It's so rarely used that giving it its own node avoids matching it by mistake and simplifies the API and grammar of the ubiquitous {% jdoc jast::ASTFormalParameter %}
-  and {% jdoc jast::ASTVariableDeclaratorId %}.
+  and {% jdoc jast::ASTVariableId %}.
 * Related issue: [[java] Separate receiver parameter from formal parameter (#1980)](https://github.com/pmd/pmd/pull/1980)

 <details>